madox2/vim-ai/README.md

 # vim-ai

-Complete text and chat with GPT in vim using OpenAI.
+Complete text and chat with GPT in Vim/Neovim using OpenAI.

 ## Features